Lightning-AI/pytorch-lightning/docs/source-app/workflows/byoc/index.rst

 * instance-types: Instance types that you want to support, for computer jobs within the cluster.
 For now, this is the AWS instance types supported by the cluster.

-* cost_savings: Specifies if the cluster uses cost savings mode.
+* enable-performance: Specifies if the cluster uses cost savings mode.

 .. note:: In cost saving mode the number of compute nodes is reduced to one, reducing the cost for clusters with low utilization.